bwu-dart/bwu_polymer_routing/README.md

     // at first install the RoutingModule
     // usePushState: true/false defines whether only the hash part (after #)
-    // should be used for routing (false)  or the entire URL (true) install(new RoutingModule(usePushState: false));
+    // should be used for routing (false)  or the entire URL (true)
+    //
+    // Using `usePushState: true` requires server support otherwise resources
+    // like CSS files can't be found or a reload of the page will fail.
+    // Our example_02 doesn't load any additional ressource therefor it works
+    // with `usePushState: true` but you can't just reload the page because
+    // the original URL of the page is not available anymore. install(new RoutingModule(usePushState: false));

-    // then add your custom bindings
+    // After installing the RoutingModule dd your custom bindings.
-    // the RoutInitializer class contains our custom router configuration bindByKey(ROUTE_INITIALIZER_FN_KEY, toValue: new RouteInitializer());
+    // The RoutInitializer class contains our custom router configuration. bindByKey(ROUTE_INITIALIZER_FN_KEY, toValue: new RouteInitializer());
   }
 }